samriddhi06/cogenial-strawberry/README.md

 # cogenial-strawberry
-hey humans!
+Hey humans!
-i am the mixture of sugar and spice. but my favorites includes coffee and strawberries.
+I am the mixture of sugar and spice.
+And my favorites includes coffee and strawberries.